andrew/ultimate-awesome/README.md

 - [awesome-links](https://github.com/jbodah/awesome-links) - When you are just too awesome for subcategories.
 - [awesome-blender-animation](https://github.com/jingwu2121/awesome-blender-animation) - A curated list of awesome Blender 2D animation tools, tutorials and art inspirations of anime, vaporwave, LoFi styles and more.
 - [awesome-papers](https://github.com/jinmang2/awesome-papers) - :snowflake: All about my interest Papers and Review :).
+- [awesome-mikrotik](https://github.com/jlbyh2o/awesome-mikrotik) - A curated list of awesome open-source tools, scripts, and resources for MikroTik routers and RouterOS.
 - [awesome-badge](https://github.com/johannjhang/awesome-badge) - A curated list of awesome badges of updated information and statuses.
 - [awesome-diy](https://github.com/johansatge/awesome-diy) - 🛠️ A list of (awesome) DIY content creators.
 - [awesome-academic-resources](https://github.com/joofio/awesome-academic-resources) - Links and resources for academics.